All Episodes

 When asked about Bush specifically, the poll found 55% say Bush does not deserve a significant level of personal blame for problems in the federal response to the crisis.

-So I that's over the weekend I wasn't worried about this stuff.
+I wasn't worried about this stuff.

-I just I I still think it constitutes more of the left's self-destruction.
+I still think it constitutes more of the left's self-destruction.

-And now about the levies.
+And now about the levees.

-I got this from Power Line.
+I got this from Powerline.

-It's a it's another great blog out there, and uh it was also on Free Republic.
+And it was also on Free Republic.

-Uh Freepers are doing great work on all this.
+Freepers are doing great work on all this.

 The New York Times is leading the shameless Bush and Republican bashing with respect to the response to Hurricane Katrina.